If you’re like most investors, you believe the worst of the 2008 debt crisis — and the Great Recession that followed — are over.

 The fact is that America is on the decline, destined to go the way of the many great empires that came before us.
 Like Rome.
 Byzantium.
 France.
 Spain.
 And Great Britain.

-No, the U.S. won’t disappear.
+No, the United States won’t disappear.
 But we will slip to number two, and ultimately to number three in the world, behind China and Southeast Asia.

-And the thing is, America’s demise will NOT be triggered by hyperinflation … or a bond market collapse … or a stock market crash … or any single catastrophic event, as some may have you believe.
+And the thing is, the end of America as we know it will NOT be triggered by hyperinflation … or a bond market collapse … or a stock market crash … or any single catastrophic event, as some may have you believe.

-A. Europe is in worse shape than the United Sates.
-So is Japan.
+A. Europe is in worse shape than the United States.
 And …

 If you understand those two forces, you will not only be able to protect your wealth in the months and years ahead, you’ll also be able to profit, very well indeed.